Let's look at the different drawing papers and surfaces available to coloured pencil artists.

 The weight of the film can vary, with PolyDraw being the flimsiest, DuraLar a little thicker and Grafix Drafting Film the most sturdy.

 Another plastic based substrate is NeverTear 'Paper', which unlike Drafting Film is pure white and opaque.
 This is another ultra smooth surface which works really well with coloured pencil.
-It is also waterproof which means you can use wax pencils on it when drawing outside in all weathers.
+It is also waterproof, which means you can use wax pencils on it when sketching outside in all weathers.

 Another product designed originally for pastel artists is ClaireFontaine Pastelmat.
-Similar to the sanded boards the surface of this grips hold of the pencil (or pastel) but has in fact a cellulose fibre coating.
-It allows for many, many layers of pencil but some artists are put off by the grainy appearance as the first few layers go down.
+Similar to the sanded boards, the surface of this grips hold of the pencil (or pastel) but has in fact a cellulose fibre coating.
+It allows for many, many layers of pencil, but it can put off some artists because of the grainy appearance as the first few layers go down.

-Did you know that you can also use coloured pencil on untreated wood and even dried gourds?
+Did you know you can also use coloured pencil on untreated wood and even dried gourds?